 Bob graduated with honors from Harvard College, where he was a math major, and Harvard Law School, where he was an editor of the Harvard Law Review.

 Bob has been a member of the Board of Contributing Editors of Entertainment Law & Finance since 1995, and he is also a longtime member of the Motion Picture and Television Tax Institute.
+At the 2022 Cal CPA Entertainment Industry Conference, Bob spoke as part of a Tax Update Panel.
 He is active in community and charitable affairs, including Imagine L.A., through which he mentors families to help empower them to transition from homelessness to self-sufficiency.

 Hollywood Faces 'Devastating' Costs From California Bill Targeting Gig Economy The Hollywood Reporter